-But has the time yet arrived to proclaim its creation? ... the skeptics are not quieted down.
-The Fourth International, we answer, has no need of being "proclaimed".
+But has the time yet arrived to proclaim its creation? . . . the skeptics are not quieted down.
+The Fourth International, we answer, has no need of being "proclaimed."
 It exists and it fights.
-It is weak?
+Is it weak?
 Yes, its ranks are not numerous because it is still young.
 They are as yet chiefly cadres.
 But these cadres are pledges for the future.
-Outside these cadres there does not exist a single revolutionary current on this planet really meriting the name.
-If our international be still weak in numbers, it is strong in doctrine, program, tradition, in the incomparable tempering of its cadres.
-Who does not perceive this today, let him in the meantime stand aside.
+Outside of these cadres there does not exist a single revolutionary current on this planet really meriting the name.
+If our International is still weak in numbers, it is strong in doctrine, program, tradition, in the incomparable tempering of its cadres.
+Whoever does not perceive this today should in the meantime stand aside.
 Tomorrow it will become more evident.

-The Fourth International, already today, is deservedly hated by the Stalinists, Social Democrats, bourgeois liberals and fascists.
+The Fourth International, even today, is deservedly hated by the Stalinists, Social Democrats, bourgeois liberals, and fascists.
 There is not and there cannot be a place for it in any of the People's Fronts.
 It uncompromisingly gives battle to all political groupings tied to the apron-strings of the bourgeoisie.
 Its task the abolition of capitalism's domination.
-Its aim - socialism.
-Its method the proletarian revolution.
+Its aim-socialism.
+Its method-the proletarian revolution.

-Without inner democracy no revolutionary education.
-Without discipline no revolutionary action.
-The inner structure of the Fourth International is based on the principles of democratic centralism: full freedom in discussion, complete unity in action.
+Without internal democracy-no revolutionary education.
+Without discipline-no revolutionary action.
+The internal structure of the Fourth International is based on the principles of democratic centralism: full freedom in discussion, complete unity in action.